FEMA Emergency Management Declaration – Florida Tropical Storm Debby

 FEMA Alert

-FEMA has issued an Emergency Management Declaration for the territory of Guam to supplement response efforts due to emergency conditions resulting from Tropical Storm Bolaven beginning October 8, 2023 and continuing.
+FEMA has issued an Emergency Management Declaration for the state of Florida to supplement state, tribal and local response efforts due to emergency conditions resulting from Tropical Storm Debby beginning August 1, 2024 and continuing.
+The following counties have been approved for assistance:

 Public Assistance: